UMass Minutemen basketball

 The UMass Minutemen basketball team represents the University of Massachusetts Amherst in Amherst, Massachusetts, in NCAA Division I men's college basketball.
 They play their home games in the William D. Mullins Memorial Center.
-The Minutemen currently compete in the Atlantic 10 Conference.
+The Minutemen currently compete in the Mid-American Conference.
+UMass reached the Final Four at the 1996 NCAA tournament, its best finish at the NCAA tournament in program history.

 History

 The men's basketball program has a history of over 100 years.
 The Minutemen, as they have been called since 1972, celebrated their 100th season in 2008–09.
 Though the program's first game was played on January 10, 1900, there were several years in which no team was assembled.

 The program's first coach was Harold M. Gore, who in 11 seasons compiled a record of 85–53 (.616 win percentage), highlighted by a 12–2 season in 1925–26.
 In 1933–34, Massachusetts was the only undefeated team in men's college basketball, going 12–0.
 For the 1948–49 season, Massachusetts joined the Yankee Conference to mark the first time they participated in conference play.
 UMass would go on to be 10-time champions of the Yankee Conference.

 The 1960s and 1970s were prosperous for the program.
 The 1961–62 team went 15–9 and participated in the NCAA tournament for the first time in program history.
 They would go on to win 4 Yankee Conference titles in the 1960s, and played in the NIT at the end of the 1969–70 season.
 Though not a nationally recognized name, the program's coach with the most wins was Jack Leaman.
 Leaman guided Massachusetts to 217 wins, and coached players including Julius Erving, Al Skinner, Rick Pitino and Tom McLaughlin.
 The program compiled a record of 142–103 (.580) in the 1960s.
 The 1969–70 team featured Julius Erving.
 In his first game with the varsity team, a 90–85 win over Providence College, Erving scored 27 points and grabbed 28 rebounds.

 In the first eight seasons of the 1970s, the Redmen/Minutemen compiled a record of 152–65 (.700).
-They won 5 Yankee Conference titles, and played in 5 NITs (the Yankee Conference did not have an NCAA Tournament automatic bid).
+They won 5 Yankee Conference titles, and played in 5 NITs (the Yankee Conference did not have an NCAA tournament automatic bid).
 The early 1970s teams featured players such as Erving, Al Skinner, and Rick Pitino.
 Jack Leaman, who coached the team for 13 seasons, hung it up after the 1978–79 season, with a record of 217–126 (.632).
 Though Leaman's last season as coach of the men's team was 1978–79, he remained a key part of the UMass Athletic Department until he died in 2004.